 21. Kei from Akira

-Kei is a rebellion that is completely dedicated to the cause.
-She is a masculine girl with all the tomboy features, the short hair, the cynical attitude, brave enough to take on the government, but really hates cockroaches.
+Kei is a rebellious tomboy that is completely dedicated to the cause.
+She is a buff character with all the tomboy features, the short hair, the cynical attitude, brave enough to take on the government, but really hates cockroaches.

 20. Haruko Haruhara from FLCL